-3. You may want to use the Positioning tool to rearrange some of the icons to make the program more clear.
+- k.
+Connect the Random Number Generator to the chart terminal.
+Select the Wiring tool from the Tools palette.
+(It looks like a spool of thread.)
+Use the Wiring tool to connect the output of the dice to the terminal for the Scaled Data chart by pointing the tool at the dice and clicking once.
+Move the tool to the indicator terminal (a small rectangle with DBL inside) and click once more.
+An orange line should appear.
+NOTE: Wiring can often give you problems.
+You can remove a wire by selecting it and using the CLEAR key.
+Also, you will occasionally find that your wires do not make a connection.
+This can be checked by using <ctrl>-B to check for broken (open) wiring connections.
+If you do have a broken connection you will not be able to run your VI. - 1.
+Click on the Panel window.
+Now you can test your VI.
+Click on the Run button, the single arrow in the upper left corner.
+Run the VI several times and record the values of the random number after each run.
+Does the VI run?
+How do you know?
+How many times does the loop execute each time you run the program?
+Answer these questions on your data sheet. - 3.
+You may want to use the Positioning tool to rearrange some of the icons to make the program more clear.
 In general, it is best to place input terminals on the left and output terminals on the right.
-Also, the wires in between should not cross unless absolutely necessary.

-4. Save the VI to your floppy disk.
-(You do not need to rename the file.)

-5. To control the While Loop:
+Also, the wires in between should not cross unless absolutely necessary. - 4.
+Save the VI to disk.
+(You do not need to rename the file.) - 5.
+To control the While Loop: - a.
 Click on the Panel window.
 You will now insert a stop button to control the While Loop execution.
 You can find the button palette by choosing the Boolean controls from the Controls palette.
-You may select any button, as long as it is a button and not an LED, light, or switch.
-Type "STOP" as a label for the button and click the Enter button on the Toolbar.
+Choose the "STOP" button, other controls may not behave the way we want.
+Click the Enter button on the Toolbar. - b.
 When you have the button in place, point at it with the Positioning tool.
-Click and hold on the right mouse button and select Find Terminal to bring up the Diagram window.

-Insert a NOT element from the Boolean palette.

-Click on the Diagram window.
+Click and hold on the right mouse button and select Find Terminal to bring up the Diagram window. - c.
+Insert a NOT element from the Boolean palette. - d.
+Click on the Diagram window. - e.
 Use the Wiring tool to connect the STOP terminal (small rectangle with TF written inside) to the input (left side) of the NOT element.
-Then connect the output (right side) of the NOT element to the conditional terminal that controls the
+Then connect the output (right side) of the NOT element to the conditional terminal that controls the While Loop.
+The conditional terminal corner of the While Loop.

-While Loop.
-The conditional terminal should be in the lower right corner of the While Loop.
+should be in the lower right